Mark O'Mahony

-Mark Jeremiah O'Mahony (born 14 January 2005) is an Irish footballer who plays as a striker for EFL League One club Reading, on loan from Premier League club Brighton & Hove Albion.
+Mark Jeremiah O'Mahony (born 14 January 2005) is an Irish footballer who plays as a striker for Burton Albion, on loan from club Brighton & Hove Albion.

 Club career

 Cork City

 From Carrigaline, in County Cork, O'Mahony left Carrigaline United to join Cork City in 2019.
 He made 11 appearances for the club as they won the 2022 League of Ireland First Division to gain promotion to the League of Ireland Premier Division.

 Brighton & Hove Albion

 In January 2023, O'Mahony joined the academy of Brighton & Hove Albion for a reported fee of an initial £50,000, signing a three-year contract.
 On 12 November 2023, he was named among the match day squad in the Premier League as Brighton played at home against Sheffield United.
 On 10 April 2024, he signed a new contract with the club until June 2027.
 On 13 April 2024, he made his senior debut for the club, coming off the bench in their 1–1 draw away to Burnley in the Premier League.

 On 28 April 2024, he made his first ever Premier League start vs Bournemouth, getting subbed off at half-time.
 On 27 August, he scored his first senior goal in a 4-0 win against Crawley Town in the EFL Cup 2nd round.